 What’s more, studies show that companies with high brand equity find it easier to recruit talent.
 That’s because job seekers use reputation perception as a signal about job attributes, and reputation affects the pride that individuals expect from organisational membership.

 Plus, they know that working for a well known, well-respected brand will help them when searching for their next role.
 Individuals will even accept lower wages to join firms with positive reputations.

 With the rise of increasingly connected and “switched on” consumers, brand equity is more important than ever.
 Garnering fans both online and offline actively affects your bottom line – according to Thomson Reuters and Interbrand 75% of an average corporation’s value is now intangible (three decades ago it consisted of 95% tangible assets).

 This means, if you don’t have brand recognition among consumers and you don’t have customers willing to recommend you, your company won’t be able to maximise its value.

-Taking steps to building brand equity, and consistently measuring your progress, will increase sales and prestige – and both are needed to become truly successful and remain a leader in your market.
+Taking steps to build and consistently measure brand equity will increase sales and prestige – and both are needed to become truly successful and remain a leader in your market.

 Want expert tips and tricks on measuring your brand, including brand equity, brand loyalty, and a bunch of other metrics?
 Check out our free Complete Guide to Brand Tracking.